By: Team T12-1 Since: Oct 2018 Licence: MIT

 -

-on Windows will fail to run tests in headless mode due to a JavaFX bug.
-Therefore we highly recommended you to use JDK9
+JDK 10on Windows will fail to run tests in headless mode due to a JavaFX bug.
+Therefore we highly recommended you to use JDK9. -

 An Integrated Development Environment (IDE).
 We recommend using IntelliJ as instructions related to the IDE in this guide assume the use of IntelliJ

 IntelliJ has Gradle and JavaFx plugins installed by default, which are both used in the development of Expense Tracker.
-If you have disabled them, go to File
+If you have disabled them, go to File>Settings>Pluginsto re-enable them.

 2.2.
 The Project